 Unwrapping of particle coordinates

 The modifier provides the option to "unwrap" the coordinates of particles belonging to the same cluster, mapping them from inside the periodic simulation domain to outside in order for the cluster to appear as a contiguous object.
 Note that the unwrapping will yield meaningful results only for finite clusters.
 It will lead to undefined results for infinite clusters that are connected to themselves through a periodic cell boundary.

 The modifier option Color particles by cluster gives each identified cluster a unique random color and colors the particles according to the clusters they belong to.
 It can be used to quickly visualize the results of the clustering algorithm.

-This option restrict the clustering algorithm to currently selected particles.
+The option Use only selected particles restricts the clustering algorithm to the set of currently selected particles.
 Unselected particles will be treated as if they do not exist and will be assigned the special cluster ID 0.

-Exporting the modifier's results
+Exporting computation results

 - Total number of clusters

-To export the total number of clusters generated by the modifier to a text file (possibly as a function of time), use OVITO's standard file export function.
+To export the total number of clusters found by the modifier to a text file (possibly as a function of time), use OVITO's standard file export function.
 Choose "Table of values" as output format and make sure that the

-- Cluster sizes
+- Cluster size distribution

 Since the cluster table generated by the modifier contains each cluster's size, you can subsequently apply OVITO's Histogram modifier to the